 The men pushed the boat out into the water and sat Parlan to one side of the bow, his back against a rail that ran around the edge of the deck for the men to grip in heavy seas.
 They tied his hands to the rail, one each side of his body.
 He could not move either one.

 “I would not worry about that, blacksmith.
 You’ll be wet enough,” said Bigpig, grinning across at the other.

-They sailed for a day and a night, and Parlan found that, indeed, he was wet enough—so often soaked in the cold spray that he could piss his breeks whenever he wanted.
+They sailed for a day and a night and Parlan found, indeed, he was wet enough—so often soaked in the cold spray that he could piss his breeks whenever he wanted.
 It was his only freedom.